 Outside, the manicured gardens and nearby woodland are ripe for exploring in all seasons, but especially spring and summer.
 In the warmer months, Basildon Park’s beautiful grounds are filled with visitors picnicking and playing games.

-Go back in time at Reading Abbey Quarter
+Reading Abbey Quarter

 After being closed for a decade, the Reading Abbey ruins have recently reopened after a huge investment in the area.
 Did you know that Henry I was buried here in 1136?
 That’s just one of the reasons to visit this Reading attraction and find out more about the fascinating history of the town and its royal connections.